gphoton-tools/ggui/docs/source/index.rst

 gGui is currently actively developed and maintained by `Duy Nguyen <dnguyen@nrao.edu>`_ and `Scott Fleming <fleming@stsci.edu>`_

 The latest release is hosted on PyPI.
-To install, simply use pip!

-``pip install ggui``
+To install, simply use pip! ``pip install ggui``

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: All Documentation:

    about
    using_ggui
+   release_list
    team
    known_issues